WHAT TO BRING

 - New Zealand fly fishing is active.
 Felt wading boots are banned in New Zealand to prevent the spread of microorganisms.
 So bring boots with studded sticky rubber soles like those made with Aqua Stealth.

 - In midsummer conditions, locals often wade wet in boots and shorts, or synthetic trousers or long-john bottoms in sandfly country.
-This is fine, and I often do this myself on warm days, but not more than one day in a row.
-If you try this I highly recommend a personal lubricant to prevent chafing.
+This is fine, and I often do this myself on warm days.
+But you have to be careful if you do it more than one day in a row.
+Walking in wet shorts long distances can cause chafing.
+But something hydrophobic synthetic underwear and personal lubricants can help you avoid it.

 - Gore-Tex or other breathable rainwear.